 So remember to keep track of your receipts, tickets, hotel bookings or whatever electronics you bring with you.
 Filing a claim is a pain in the ass, can take a lot of time and there’s a ton of paperwork.
 So make sure you double checked everything before you send it in or else you’re gonna have to do it all over again.

-Before travelling, we also recommend you to check the validity of your EHIC.
+Before travelling, we also recommend you to check the validity of your GHIC (FORMERLY KNOWN AS EHIC).
 If that’s not done yet, please click here >

 And finally, check the validity of your passport.
 If you wish to renew it, please click here >